 With various ways to make money online, not everyone has the time to research, learn, implement, and then cash in on them all.
-Some niches might be right for you, while other you probably will not be able to stand working in.
+Some niches might be right for you, while others you probably will not be able to stand working in.
 Having that extra drive behind the mechanics of making your blog and business work is where the magic really is.
-While I’m the never going to tell you that you need to stay in the market that you “know the most about” or “are passionate about,” I am going to to tell you that you would be surprised to see just how many people can earn great money doing something that they love to do.
+While I’m the never going to tell you that you need to stay in the market that you “know the most about” or “are passionate about,” I am going to tell you that you would be surprised to see just how many people can earn great money doing something that they love to do.

 I know, I’ve found my happy place – on a motorcycle.